interorbital/opengl-container-setup/README.md

 # opengl-container-setup

-Documenting the process of setting up a distrobox-powered container for coding with freeglut and libglui.
+Documenting the process of setting up a distrobox-powered container for developing with freeglut and libglui.
 This is guide is intended to get you up and running with a [distrobox](https://github.com/89luca89/distrobox)-powered minimal-hassle OpenGL & libglui development environment on your existing linux distro.

 If you are not familiar with distrobox, here's a snippet from the project's repository: